-a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.

-b) Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).

-c) If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented).

-There were no amendments to the contracts tested.

-d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe the invoice and related payment agreed to the terms and conditions of the contract.
+- i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law; - Contracts were not subject to Louisiana Public Bid Law, therefore this step was not applicable. - ii.
+Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter); - No exceptions noted. - iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and - There were no amendments to the contracts tested, therefore this step was not applicable. - iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract. - No exceptions noted.

-Payroll and Personnel
+9) Payroll and Personnel

-16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Salaries/pay rates are not maintained in personnel files.

-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.)

-Of the five employees selected for testing, only one employee had their daily attendance documented.

-b) Observe that supervisors approved the attendance and leave of the selected employees or officials.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-Salaries/pay rates are not maintained in the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.
+- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Salaries/pay rates are not maintained in personnel files. - B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - Of the five employees tested, none had their daily attendance documented. - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials; - Employees had documentation of supervisor's approval for leave but did not have approval for attendance. - iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - No exceptions noted. - iv.
+Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - Salaries/pay rates are not maintained in the personnel file. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee's or officials' cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.

-There were no termination payments; therefore, this step is not applicable.
+No exceptions noted in regards to the hours paid; however, salaries/pay rates are not maintained in personnel files, therefore, pay rate upon termination could not be traced to the pay rate in the personnel file.

-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Ethics
+10) Ethics